-The present study was conducted at the Chandra Shekhar Azad University of Agriculture and Technology in the district of Kanpur, Uttar Pradesh.
+The study was conducted at the Chandra Shekhar Azad University of Agriculture and Technology in the district of Kanpur, Uttar Pradesh.
 A robust research methodology forms the bedrock of any scientific inquiry, particularly in social and behavioural sciences, ensuring the systematic and objective pursuit of study objectives.
 The study primarily employed an ex-post facto research design.
 This design is particularly suitable for investigations where the phenomenon of interest has already occurred, and the researcher has no direct control over the independent variables.
 Instead, the researcher observes the existing conditions and retrospectively analyzes potential causes or relationships.
 This approach is invaluable in social science research, allowing for the exploration of complex real-world situations without manipulating variables, thus providing insights into pre-existing relationships and their implications.
-The investigation was conducted in Maharashtra state having largest no of FPOs combined that’s why location was selected for the study and chosen for its significant concentration of the target population.
+The investigation was conducted in Maharashtra state having largest number of FPOs combined and significant concentration of the target population.
 The selection of the study area and participants was meticulously planned to ensure representativeness and relevance to the research objectives.
-Marathwada division (officially Aurangabad) was a region of Maharashtra state in India; consist of nine districts out of them the Latur district was selected because the district having 90 FPO therefore, it was facilitated him to obtain factual data from the Farmers.
+Marathwada division (officially Aurangabad) is a region of Maharashtra state in Indiaconsisting of nine districts.
+Out of them, the Latur district was selected because the district has 90 FPO therefore, facilitating ease of obtaining factual data from the Farmers.
 All development blocks of Latur district namely Ahmadpur, Ausa, Udgir, Chakur, Jalkot, Nilanga, Devani, Shirur Anantpal and Renapur were selected for this study.
 A list of farmer-producer organizations in the block was procured from the block headquarters and one FPO from the each block and twenty farmers from each FPO were selected randomly.
 Thus the total nine FPO and one hundred eighty farmers were selected for the study.
 The multi-stage sampling procedure was adopted to systematically select the participants.
 This systematic approach minimizes bias and enhances the generalizability of the findings to the broader population.
-A Likert-type five point continuum scales employed to capture the degree of agreement or disagreement with various statements.
+A Likert-type five point continuum scale was employed to capture the degree of agreement or disagreement with various statements.
 A pre-tested interview schedule created especially for this study was used to measure the variable.
 It included sixteen statements, nine of which were positive and the remaining seven of which were negative.
 This ensured consistency and accuracy in the data collection process.
-The responses of the farmers were collected against each statement with regard to of agreement or disagreement on a five-point continuum ranging from highly agree, agree, uncertain, disagree, and strongly disagree.
-With the help of the Statistical Package for Social Sciences (SPSS, 16.0 version), the information collected has been examined.
+The responses of the farmers were collected against each statement with regard to level of agreement or disagreement on a five-point continuum ranging from highly agree, agree, uncertain, disagree, and strongly disagree.
+With the help of the Statistical Package for Social Sciences (SPSS, 16.0 version), the information collected was analyzed.
 A confidence level of.05 was applied while using chi-square test.

 RESULTS AND DISCUSSION